Lelxuch/python-assignment-1/README.md

 ## Examples

-User input 5, and gets result:
+The user enters 5 and gets the result:

 ```python
 >>> n = 5